-The first few days of school can be difficult, especially for a child that has spent a majority of their lives up to this point with their parents at home.
+The first few days of school can be difficult, especially for a child that has spent a majority of their life up to this point with their parents at home.
 While this isn’t always a desirable situation to find yourself in, it’s extremely common.
 That is why, in today’s blog, the team at Yellow Brick Road Early Childhood Development Center will be touching about ways that you can work through separation anxiety with your child.

 Talk to the Teachers